How to Plant a Container Herb Garden

 Use a good quality potting soil.

 Use a quality potting soil that provides optimum aeration, drainage and nutrients.
 I prefer to use premium potting soil mixes in my containers.
-Potting mixes are less dense and provide more aeration than regular soil.
+Potting mixes are less dense and provide more aeration than regular garden soil.

 Make sure to water regularly!